Fundraising To Benefit Members

 The costs of participating in a team include ground hire, team entry fees, umpire payments, equipment, games badges, trophies and team photos.
 Additional expenditure, covered by fundraising ventures, includes training and development of umpires and coaches, developing new programs, recruiting new members and improvement of playing and social facilities.

 The annual target for special fundraising ventures and income not derived from membership fees is $5,000.
-Unfortunately, COVID conditions have resulted in the cancellation of 2 of the club’s major fundraising ventures for 2020/ 2021.
+The 2022 target was increased to $10,000 as our contribution to the Lloyd Reserve Pavilion redevelopment.

 Newtown Hockey Wish List